 “In bad times and good, I have never lost my sense of zest for life.”— Walt Disney

 Walt had an enthusiastic and vivacious disposition, which he expressed in both his personal and professional lives.
 His unquestioned loyalty to his wife Lillian and his two daughters, Diane and Sharon, were exemplary.

-In one of his interviews in 1931, right after Mickey Mouse was born, he spoke of a couple of times in his life when he had reached “the end of his rope”:
+In one of his interviews in 1931, right after Mickey Mouse was conceptualized, he spoke of a couple of times in his life when he had reached “the end of his rope”:

 “I guess I was working too hard and worrying too much.
 I was expecting more from my artists than they were giving me, and all I did all day was pound, pound, pound.
 Costs were going up; each new picture we finished cost more to make than we had figured it would… so I cracked up.
 I became irritable and I couldn’t sleep.
 I reached a point where I couldn’t even talk over the telephone without crying.
 I was an emotional flap.”

 If we set lofty targets, like high achievers usually do, the gap between where we are and where we want to be will become glaringly obvious.
-Our capacity to handle our emotions and expectations while we close the gap is crucial because it will determine how we feel while we pursue our dreams.
+Our capacity to handle our emotions and expectations while we close the gap is crucial, because it will determine how we feel while we pursue our dreams.

-These disquieting feelings usually spring up when we’re overruled by a sense of lack and fear.
-When we are not at ease with who we are and our current reality, the idea of pursuing our ideals can seem arduous.
+These disquieting feelings usually spring up when we feel a sense of lack.
+When we’re not at ease with who we are and our current reality, the idea of pursuing our ideals can seem arduous.
 We delude ourselves into believing that we can be happy only after we achieve our dreams.

-Sure, life could always be a lot better, especially if you are going through a rough phase, but that doesn’t mean that you should suffer or wallow in self-pity in the interim.
-You deserve to enjoy all bounties that life can offer right now.
+Sure, life could always be a lot better, especially if you’re going through a rough phase, but that doesn’t mean that you should suffer in the interim.
+You deserve to enjoy all that life can offer in the here and now.

-- Spend more time doing things you love: When we follow a mundane routine that consists of only work and errands, we can easily slip into boredom.
+1. Spend more time doing things you love: When we follow a mundane routine that consists of only work and errands, we can easily slip into boredom.
 If this is the case, we need to hit the pause button and consciously reconstruct a lifestyle that includes activities that excite us and resonate with our values.
 Make a list of the things that you’re passionate about and then find hobbies and communities related to them.
 Ensure that you dedicate time every week to engage in your passions and pet projects.

 All my best on your journey,